 New Windsor is a somewhat small town located in the state of New York.
 With a population of 9,283 people and five constituent neighborhoods, New Windsor is the 201st largest community in New York.

 Unlike some towns, New Windsor isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in New Windsor are a mix of both white- and blue-collar jobs.
-Overall, New Windsor is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Windsor who work in office and administrative support (18.01%), sales jobs (10.33%), and teaching (8.28%).
+Overall, New Windsor is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in New Windsor who work in office and administrative support (17.53%), sales jobs (10.54%), and teaching (8.46%).

-The education level of New Windsor citizens is a little higher than the average for US cities and towns: 23.93% of adults in New Windsor have at least a bachelor's degree.
+The population of New Windsor overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in New Windsor, 22.94% have at least a bachelor's degree.

-The per capita income in New Windsor in 2010 was $31,344, which is upper middle income relative to New York and the nation.
-This equates to an annual income of $125,376 for a family of four.
+The per capita income in New Windsor in 2010 was $32,180, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $128,720 for a family of four.
 However, New Windsor contains both very wealthy and poor people as well.

-New Windsor is a very ethnically-diverse town.
+New Windsor is an extremely ethnically-diverse town.
 The people who call New Windsor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Windsor residents report their race to be White, followed by Black or African-American.
 New Windsor also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.44% of the town’s residents.
-Important ancestries of people in New Windsor include Italian, German, English, and Polish.
+People of Hispanic or Latino origin account for 28.70% of the town’s residents.
+Important ancestries of people in New Windsor include Irish, German, English, and Polish.

 The most common language spoken in New Windsor is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Greek.